 Restore Accidentally Deleted Apps on iPhone & iPad

-How to Restore Accidentally Deleted Apps by Name Search
+How to Restore Accidentally Deleted Apps in iOS by Name Search

 - Open the “App Store” application and use the ‘search’ box to find the name of the app that was deleted (for example, if Angry Birds was deleted, search for ‘Angry Birds”)